 Umami is the open-source darling of privacy-first analytics.
-MIT-licensed, self-hostable, generous free Cloud tier.
+MIT-licensed, self-hostable, with a real free Cloud tier.
 They’ve built a community-loved product.
 The honest comparison:

 Where Umami wins

 Open source, MIT-licensed.
 The single biggest reason to pick Umami over anyone else.
 You can self-host it for free, fork it, contribute to it, audit the code.
 We’re proprietary.
-No version of us runs on your own infrastructure (except our Enterprise tier, which is single-tenant on Hetzner.
+No version of us runs on your own infrastructure (except our Enterprise tier, which is single-tenant in our EU infrastructure.
 Not the same thing as self-hostable code).

 Self-hostable as the primary distribution path.
 Umami’s main story is self-host.
 You install it on your VPS, point your tracker at it, you control everything.
 If your operational philosophy is “I run my own stack”, Umami is the right answer.